melaniebrgr/personal-website-2/README.md

 ## To do

-- [ ] QA personal website v1 and v2
+- [x] QA personal website v1 and v2
-- [ ] Fix sass style depraction warnings OR
+- [ ] Fix sass style deprecation warnings OR
 - [ ] convert to modern vanilla CSS, using variables
 - [ ] remove jQuery
 - [ ] move all static assets to public folder